samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

     return total / maxValue
 ```

-Using the parameters `octaves = 5` and `persistence = 0.75`, I got this image:
+Using the parameters `octaves = 5` and `persistence = 0.75`, I produced this image:

 ![octave noise](../images/perlin-noise/noise.bmp)

 This marks the end of the "official" Perlin Tutorial.
-However, I wasn't satisfied, and I wanted to add color to the nosie (so it would
+However, I wasn't satisfied, and I wanted to add color to the noise (so it would
-look like a heatmap).
+look like a heat-map).

-In order to do this, we first need to find a way to map [0.0-1.0] to a color gradient.
+In order to do this, I first need to find a way to map [0.0-1.0] to a color gradient.
 Luckily, I already had a `HuetoRGB`
 function around that would convert an angle in degrees [0-360] to an RGB color [0-255][x3]

 ```python